In this tutorial you will learn about the Java Introduction and its application with practical example.

 Differences between Java and C

-- Java does not include the C unique statement keywords sizeof, and typedef.
+- Java does not include the C unique statement keywords size and typedef.

 - Java does not contain the data types struct and union.